Reports & Statistics

 Learn about the latest reports and statistics relating to gender and the media.

-The Future of Film Report brings together work of a number of speakers and participants from the inaugural Future of Film Summit.
+The Future of Film Report brings together work of a number of speakers and participants from the Future of Film Summit.
 This report has been created in partnership with King’s College London.
-Sign up to their mailing list to be able to receive a copy of the report here.
+The report includes:

 albert alongside BFI and Arup, have set out a vision for what a sustainable film industry could look like with their route map to sustainable film production.
 Read the report here.

 UCLA College Social Sciences Hollywood Diversity Report 2020 is now available to read here.

 Released on Wednesday 8 January 2020, this study has been conducted since 2002.
 The study considers the representation of female characters in the top 100 (domestic) grossing films.
 Read more here.